kachok/DIRECT-node/README.md

 DIRECT-node
 ===========

-hacking of implementation of DIRECT in node.js
+hacking on implementation of DIRECT in node.js

+Use
+---

+	#bootstrap an instance
+	cd vagrant
+	vagrant up
+	vagrant provision

+	#use instance
+	vagrant ssh